PrincessRTFM/ffxiv-extended/plugin-recs.md

 The `/nextmacro` command _only_ works from within a macro, and it immediately jumps to the first line of the _next_ macro.
 For example, if your macro #1 ends with `/nextmacro`, then executing that macro will also execute macro #2.
 This lets you make macros longer than 15 lines, technically speaking.
 For an alternative that's more powerful but also more complex, check out [_Macrology_](#macrology).

+### Macrology

+> :exclamation: **Requires [custom repo #4]**

+This is basically an entire macro implementation, external to the game's macro system.
+Technically, this means that you can't use macro-only commands in Macrology macros, but it also means you _can_ use macro-forbidden commands in them.
+The major benefits are that Macrology macros have no length limit and run in parallel, so you can have more than one going at a time.
+On top of that, you can make a macro loop infinitely, although there's still no flow control, so you can't make it loop _conditionally_.
+You'll need to have a way to use the plugin's cancel-macro command (and the builtin `/macrocancel` won't work, since these are totally separate from the game's macros).

+One other nice improvement is that Macrology allows fractional waits, which XIV macros don't support.
+You can manage the timing of your commands with some decent precision, and combining that with the lack of length limit means that you can make a whole procession out of a single macro!

 ### Market Board

 Mentioned briefly in the [_Item Search_](#item-search) plugin above, this plugin provides an on-demand window to search the player markets.
 You can search by name and filter by all of the standard market categories, but you can't access your favourites or wish list - because it's not looking up the game markets directly from your character.
 The thing is, it _can't_ do that - there's no way to access that except through an in-game marketboard activator.